Charrell534/CSC328/README.md

 finishes.

 ### Client
-The user will not be sending very long messages (see Discussions)
+It is assumed the user will not be sending very long messages and can cope with sending multiple shorter ones. (see Discussions)

 ## Discussions